About this guide

 There's a range of rebates and assistance available to assist with planning and establishing a water-smart garden.
 You can also talk to your local nursery or garden centre about the most effective way to care for your garden in summer.

 Planting a vegetable garden and growing culinary herbs are great ways to help cut grocery bills, reduce food waste and get some exercise.
 Work out what grows best in your local climate zone and check out gardening websites to help get you started and work out a summer timetable.
-Have you ever tasted a tomato straight off the vine?
 When you grow your own produce you can pick your food at its peak of ripeness when the flavours and nutrients are at their best.
 Even if you don't have much space, it's possible to grow almost any vegetable in pots, such as dwarf beetroot and carrots.
 Herbs are tolerant of many growing conditions and can be grown in pots in the smallest of apartments.

 By growing your own produce you will also know exactly what goes into your food, plus you can minimise the use of chemical fertilisers and pesticides which get washed or blown into storm water drains and local waterways.